pnt325/pnt325.github.io/index.md

 ![](assets/img/data_log_software.jpg)

 The software allow user can place the monitor object by select area of retangle.
-Support component of lable, table and linechart.
+Support component of label, table and linechart.

 Feature:
 - Grid change.